Indivd Insights

 RESEARCH GROUNDING

 Hui, Bradlow, and Fader (2009) found that as consumers spend more time in store, they become more purposeful: less likely to explore and more likely to buy.
-Their RFID-tracked dataset showed shoppers visit on average 37% of store zones, with purchase behavior concentrated in zones visited during longer trips.
+Their RFID-tracked dataset of approximately 1,000 shopping trips across 122 zones showed shoppers visit on average 37 percent of store zones, with purchasing behavior concentrated during longer trips.
 Source: Journal of Consumer Research, vol. 36(3), pp. 478-493.

 This distinction maps directly to what ecommerce teams have understood for years.
-In digital retail, traffic quality is the primary driver of conversion performance.
-Email traffic converts at roughly five to six times the rate of social media traffic, not because more people arrive, but because the people who arrive are pre-selected for relevance to the offer.
+In digital retail, traffic quality is widely recognized as the primary driver of conversion performance.
+Industry benchmarks consistently show that owned channels convert at several multiples of paid social traffic, not because more people arrive, but because the people who arrive are pre-selected for relevance to the offer.
 Physical retail has lacked the equivalent infrastructure to make this distinction.
 It now has it.

 Metric